mulle-nat-stash/mulle-bootstrap/README.md

 * installs brew taps and formulae
 * installs gems and pips
 * compiles dependents using the output of previous dependents
-* written in portable shell script, will run eventually also on Linux
+* written in portable shell script, runs also on Linux

 ## How to install (OS X)